codefoster/codefoster.com/source/_posts/observables.md

 One of these is in the area of data binding.

-First of all, I recommend Stephen Walther's excellent article on Metro: [Declarative Data Binding](http://bit.ly/IbSFCY).
-He's much more thorough than I intend to be here.
+First of all, I recommend Stephen Walther&#39;s excellent article on Metro: [Declarative Data Binding](http://bit.ly/IbSFCY).
+He&#39;s much more thorough than I intend to be here.
 I only want to relay my experience with following the instructions on dev.windows.com &ndash; specifically the article entitled [How to bind a complex object](http://msdn.microsoft.com/en-us/library/windows/apps/hh700355.aspx), and following the sample project entitled [Programmatic binding sample](http://code.msdn.microsoft.com/windowsapps/ProgrammaticBinding-de038b64).
-If you want to learn a lot more about Windows 8 development using HTML and JavaScript, you can check out Stephen's book [Windows 8.1 Apps with HTML5 and JavaScript](http://www.amazon.com/gp/product/B00HJUBRQK/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&amp;camp=1789&amp;creative=9325&amp;creativeASIN=B00HJUBRQK&amp;linkCode=as2&amp;tag=codefostercom-20).
+If you want to learn a lot more about Windows 8 development using HTML and JavaScript, you can check out Stephen&#39;s book [Windows 8.1 Apps with HTML5 and JavaScript](http://www.amazon.com/gp/product/B00HJUBRQK/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&amp;camp=1789&amp;creative=9325&amp;creativeASIN=B00HJUBRQK&amp;linkCode=as2&amp;tag=codefostercom-20).

 Here are the steps I took to get a very simple object to bind well.